 How to Register with Fost Plus

-Step 1: Determine your threshold
+Step 1: Calculate your volumes

 Step 2: Register on fostplus.be